department-of-veterans-affairs/vets-website/content/pages/faq.md

                         <ul>
                           <li><strong>Your VA Form 10-5345a-MHV</strong>.
 You can download a copy of the form now, call ahead to ask the staff to mail you a form, or ask for a form when you get there.<br/>
                             <a href="https://www.va.gov/vaforms/medical/pdf/vha-10-5345a-MHV-fill.pdf">Download VA Form 10-5345a-MHV</a>.</li>
                           <li><strong>A government-issued photo ID</strong>.
-This can be either your Veteran Health Identification Card or valid driver's license.</li>
+This can be either your Veteran Health Identification Card or a valid driver's license.</li>
                         </ul>
                         <p>A VA staff member will verify your identity.
-They’ll then record your information in the My HealtheVet system and confirm you’re eligible for a premium account.
+Then they’ll record your information in the <strong>My Health<em>e</em>Vet</strong> system and confirm you’re eligible for a premium account.
 A copy of your VA Form 10-5345a-MHV will be added to your VA medical record.</p>
                         <p><a href="/facilities/">Find a VA health care facility near you</a>.</p>
                         <p><strong>Note:</strong> When you open or download a PDF file, you create a temporary file on your computer.
 Other people may be able to see this file—and any personal health information you fill in—especially if you’re using a public or shared computer.</p>
                         <h4>By mail</h4>
                         <p>First, log in to your account on the <strong>My Health<em>e</em>Vet</strong> website.</p>
-                        <p>The site will ask if you’d like to start to upgrade to a premium account.</p>
+                        <p>The site will ask if you’d like to upgrade to a premium account.</p>
                         <p>If you have an advanced account already, a page called “Authorize VA to Release Electronic Copies of your VA Record” will appear.
 Choose the radio button labeled “By Mail—Print, fill out and mail your signed form,” and select “Continue.”</p>
                         <p>Print, complete, and sign the VA Release of Information (VA Form 10-5345a-MHV).
 Mail it to your local VA health care facility.
 When you address the envelope, include “Attention: Release of Information Office.”</p>
                         <p><a href="https://www.myhealth.va.gov/">Log in at My Health<em>e</em>Vet</a>.